 Data Availability

-Sunrise v2 is designed for high-throughput data availability, offering enhanced scalability and flexibility for applications even such as gaming.
-To achieve this, Sunrise combines Data Availability Sampling (DAS) with zero-knowledge proof (ZKP) verification, optimizing both network performance and data availability.
+Sunrise v2 is designed for high-throughput data availability, offering enhanced scalability and flexibility for applications.
+To achieve this, Sunrise adopts off-chain BLOB data and executes Erasure Coding for each Blob data, not entire block data.

 Key Features of Sunrise v2